mmprotest/agent_control_plane/README.md

 # MCP Firewall

 Security and governance firewall for Model Context Protocol (MCP) tool ecosystems.
 Today MCP Firewall acts as an MCP-ready **tool firewall**: it front-ends HTTP and internal tools with RBAC, deterministic policy evaluation, constraints, approvals, and auditability.
-MCP proxying is planned; the current release focuses on hardening policy semantics and developer experience.
+Minimal MCP proxying support is now available for HTTP-based MCP servers alongside hardened policy semantics and developer experience.

 ## What is MCP Firewall?
 - **Identity-bound policy decisions**: every request carries principal, tenant, and roles from JWT/OIDC and is evaluated with explicit context.